Geography is the confluence of geophysics and sociology.

 safely leave and approach landfall.

-Specialized maps may show minerals deposits, soild types, powerlines,
+Specialized maps may show minerals deposits, solid types, powerlines,

 sewer systems, population density of red-headed left-handers, etc.